Aahil13/The-JS-Guide/docs/ES6+.md

 export const myFunction = () => {
   // Function code
 };

+// In a seperate file
+import { myFunction } from "./myModule.js";
 ```

 **9. Default Parameters:** Default parameter values allow you to specify default values for function parameters.
 The default value is used if a value is not provided when the function is called.